| Read Time: 4 minutes

 In fact, almost 20% of Alabama motorists are uninsured, ranking our state the seventh worst in the United States.
 Without question, uninsured drivers pose a growing problem in our state.

-Someone sustained an injury in a car crash every 11 minutes and 19 seconds.
+Someone was tragically killed in a car crash every 8 hours minutes and 53 minutes.
 With this high volume of accidents, your odds of getting into an accident with an uninsured driver are significant.

 What Are the Penalties for Driving Without Insurance in Alabama?